elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-have-key-art-movements-evolved-over-time-and-what-influences-have-shaped-them.md

 url: /learn/education-studies/questions/how-have-key-art-movements-evolved-over-time-and-what-influences-have-shaped-them
 score: -1.0
 related_article1:
-    id: 166522
+    id: 166528
-    title: What are the defining characteristics of Realism, and how did it emerge as a response to its historical context?
+    title: >-
+        What is the role of the artist in expressing artistic intention and subject matter?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-defining-characteristics-of-realism-and-how-did-it-emerge-as-a-response-to-its-historical-context
+    url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
 related_article2:
+    id: 166523
+    title: >-
+        How do Realism artists convey their influences through their notable works?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-do-realism-artists-convey-their-influences-through-their-notable-works
+related_article3:
     id: 166528
+    title: >-
-    title: What is the role of the artist in expressing artistic intention and subject matter?
+        What is the role of the artist in expressing artistic intention and subject matter?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
-related_article3:
-    id: 166514
-    title: What are the defining characteristics of Modern Art, and how do they differ from previous art movements?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-defining-characteristics-of-modern-art-and-how-do-they-differ-from-previous-art-movements
 related_article4:
-    id: 166533
+    id: 166528
-    title: In what ways does art serve as a form of social and political commentary?
+    title: >-
+        What is the role of the artist in expressing artistic intention and subject matter?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-does-art-serve-as-a-form-of-social-and-political-commentary
+    url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
 related_article5:
-    id: 166516
+    id: 166525
-    title: What are the main characteristics of Baroque Art, and how do they reflect the historical context of the time?
+    title: >-
+        How does historical context influence art interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-baroque-art-and-how-do-they-reflect-the-historical-context-of-the-time
+    url: /learn/education-studies/questions/how-does-historical-context-influence-art-interpretation
 ---

 &nbsp;